gracious-tech/copy.church/src/statement/explanation/index.md

 ### If we remove copyright from Scripture, won’t it become confusing to know which versions are trustworthy or accurate?
 This question confuses the notion of trademark with copyright.
 Copyright does not prevent someone from falsely claiming that one translation is another; there are other laws that deal with false advertising.
 For example, the World English Bible (WEB) is in the public domain, but its name is trademarked, ensuring that modified versions cannot falsely use the WEB name.
 For other translations like the KJV, there is no trademark in most jurisdictions, yet this poses no serious threat to its integrity.

+### Why not just encourage the free sharing of Scripture, rather than insist upon it?
+This statement is primarily a theological declaration rather than a response to contemporary issues.
+The free sharing of Scripture is not commended merely because it is useful or advantageous, but because Jesus himself commands it (Matt 10:8).
+To withhold his Word, or to treat it as a product to be controlled, is not merely unwise—it is disobedience.
+The issue is, therefore, not one of convenience or efficiency, but of faithfulness to God’s will.

 ## Regarding the origin of the statement